Managed Long Term Care (MLTC)

 What's New

-Please submit any comments to MLTCinfo@health.ny.gov with subject line: MAP Integrated Appeals and Grievances demonstration winddown.
+Please submit any comments to MLTCinfo@health.ny.gov with subject line: MAP Integrated Appeals and Grievances Phase-Out Plan.

-Managed long-term care (MLTC) is a system that streamlines the delivery of long-term services to people who are chronically ill or disabled and who wish to stay in their homes and communities.
-These services, such as home care or adult day care, are provided through managed long-term care plans that are approved by the New York State Department of Health.
-The entire array of services to which an enrolled member is entitled can be received through the MLTC plan the member has chosen.
+Managed long-term care (MLTC) is a program that streamlines the delivery of long-term services and supports to people who are chronically ill or disabled and wish to stay in their homes and communities.
+Community based long term services and supports (CBLTSS) such as home care or adult day care, are provided through managed long-term care plans that are approved by the New York State Department of Health.

-As New York transforms its long-term care system to one that ensures care management for all, enrollment in a MLTC plan may be mandatory or voluntary, depending on individual circumstances.
+New York continues to transform its MLTC program to one that ensures care management for all through enrollment in a MLTC plan.
+Individuals may enroll through mandatory or voluntary pathways, depending on the individual's needs and enrollment requirements.

 MLTC Overview